 Equipment Personnel Head Office Areas of Operation

-126 Power Units 194 Aldersyde, AB Canada
+104 Power Units 170 Aldersyde, AB Canada

-351 Trailers Continental United States
+279 Trailers Continental United States

 Mullen Trucking was part of Mullen Group's founding operations and has over 70 years' experience.
-Through its wide range of equipment, Mullen Trucking provides services such as heavy haul, dedicated fleet and van services, logistics, cross border mixed load and truckload services throughout Canada and the continental United States, transporting a wide variety of commodities and mining equipment.
+Through its wide range of equipment, Mullen Trucking provides services such as heavy haul, dedicated fleet and van services, logistics, cross border mixed load and truckload services throughout Canada and the continental United States, transporting a wide variety of freight, commodities and equipment for the energy and mining sectors.